balanced/balanced.github.com/_posts/2013-02-27-social-engineering-and-fraud-tips-to-mitigate-risk-and-other-hacker-tactics.md

 Let's step back a bit and look at magician's trick (I promise, this is relevant).
 So, you have this magician who does what appears to be pulling out a rabbit from thin air.
 How does he do this?
 You have now clue.
-What you do know is that there's a hot skimpily dressed girl standing right next to him.
+What you do know is that there's a hot scantily dressed woman standing right next to him.
 Wait a second.
 Why do you need to notice the girl?
 Duh, she's right there!
 But, what did you just miss?
 Weren't you supposed to be looking at the magician?
 Well, you thought you did, but you really didn't, so he just pulled a rabbit from his long sleeve dress (again,